 - 4 chicken thighs and 4 chicken drumsticks, skinned (grasp the skin tightly and pull off in one piece)

 - 6 large pitted green olives, sliced into rounds

 - 2 tablespoons flaked almonds, toasted in a dry pan for 2-3 minutes over a medium heat, until lightly browned

 - 1 tablespoon finely chopped fresh parsley leaves

 - 1 tablespoon finely chopped fresh coriander leaves

 - Prepare the preserved lemon.
 Scrape away and discard the pulp from the preserved lemon, so you’re left with just the rind.
 Rinse to remove any excess salt.
 Slice into thin ribbons, then set aside until needed.

 - Fry the aromatics and spices.
-Heat the olive oil over a medium heat in a large, heavy-based casserole / deep-sided saucepan that measures at least 24 cm / 9.5 inches in diameter.
+Heat the cooking oil over a medium heat in a large, heavy-based casserole / deep-sided saucepan that measures at least 24 cm / 9.5 inches in diameter.
 Add the onion and fry for about 5 minutes, until softened but not brown (you could also finely chop and add the parsley and coriander stalks).
 Add the garlic and fry for 1 minute.
 Add the ras el hanout and fry for 30 seconds – 1 minute, until it releases a fragrant aroma.
 Stir constantly to stop it from sticking to the bottom of the pan.